fa-ni/npp-RL/README.md

 ### Information about the implementation of the environments and wrappers

 #### Scenarios
-The are three different scenarios implemented.
+There are three different scenarios implemented.
 1. Uses box action space which means only continues action are allowed.
-2. Uses a binary action space which means all actions are transformed to binary decissions.
+2. Uses a binary action space which means all actions are transformed to binary decisions.
 3. Uses a multidiscrete action space which means that there are multiple discrete option per action dimension which the agent can use at each timestep.